informalsystems/hermes-sdk/docs/notes/use-delegate.md

 In the above example, we created a new "table" called `MyChainMapping`, which maps the type parameter `I` to a specific provider.
 So when `Index<0>` is used, we want to use `FooChain` as the `Chain` type, and when `Index<1>` is used, we want to use `BarChain` as the chain type.

 Now even though `MyChainMapping` contains the mapping of `I`, it does _not_ implement `ChainTypeProviderAt`.
-After all, the blanket implementation of `ChainType_key_ProviderAt` is not implemented for any type that implement `DelegateComponent` that contains arbitrary mappings.
+After all, the blanket implementation of `ChainTypeProviderAt` is not implemented for any type that implement `DelegateComponent` that contains arbitrary mappings.
 However, by wrapping the mapping to become `UseDelegate<MyChainMapping>`, the composite type now implements `ChainTypeProviderAt`, since we have such a blanket implementation for `UseDelegate`.

 With the given mapping, we can now verify that the context `MyApp` implements `HasChainTypeAt<Index<0>, Chain = FooChain>`, and `HasChainTypeAt<Index<1>, Chain = BarChain>`.